baymac/baymac.github.io/_posts/2019-05-24-project-workflow-for-gsoc.md

 #### To start a release branch

-Fork a _`release`_ branch off of _`develop`_ branch after enough features are acquired for a release.
+This step is to fork a _`release`_ branch off of _`develop`_ branch after enough features are acquired for a release.

-After this no new features are added.
-Only bug fixes, documentation and other release-oriented tasks.
+We only push bug fixes, documentation and other release-oriented tasks to ~`release`_ branch.

 Once it is ship ready, the _`release`_ branch gets merged into master and tagged with a version number.
 In addition, it should be merged back into develop.